How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 What Do Homeschoolers Do All Day?

-One of the things I’ve loved so much about homeschooling is seeing my children flourish in extracurricular areas.
-I mentioned earlier that my son loves basketball.
-A lot of his extra time is devoted to getting extra shots up.
-My youngest son is an outdoors guy.
-He can tell you all about the best way to start a fire in any type of weather.
-He’s the guy I want to have around in a survival situation.
-Both my boys absolutely love to play chess, so they also have chess matches in their off time.
 My oldest daughter is an artist.
-I’m not exaggerating when I say that she may become a modern day Picasso someday.
+I’m not exaggerating when I say that she has talent!
 If she’s not doing her schoolwork, you’ll find her sewing, drawing, painting, or creating something from treasures she finds in our recycle bin.
 Our youngest daughter plays piano beautifully.
-Both of our girls love to go to gymnastics, ride bikes, and play with the neighborhood kids.
+Both our girls love to go to gymnastics, ride bikes, and play with the neighborhood kids.
 Some days, I take our children to the church to volunteer.
-Some days, we go to the library and the park.
-I can’t imagine being bored in a homeschool setting.
-There are just too many options.
+Other days, we go to the library and the park.
+Being bored in a homeschool setting is unimaginable!
+There are just too many options, so many things we can do.

 How Long Is a Homeschool Year?